 Board Conduct.

-The board chairman should assign topics for questioning to each of the board members to ensure that the questioning will address all of the KSAs to be verified by the board.
+The board chairman should assign topics for questioning to each of the board members to ensure that the questioning will address all the KSAs to be verified by the board.
 Board members are encouraged to have a planning meeting to discuss how various questions or scenarios will ensure the various KSAs will be covered.

 Specific questions can be selected from those used in previous qualification boards or new questions can be written.
 Each question must relate to at least one of the KSAs to be verified by the board.
-Questions should allow and encourage the individual to provide answers that demonstrate he/she understands NRC policy and philosophy, as they relate to the licensee and the implementation of the nuclear reactor inspection program and inspector self-management.
+Questions should allow and encourage the individual to provide answers that demonstrate he/she understands NRC policy and philosophy, as they relate to the licensee and to the implementation of the nuclear reactor inspection program and inspector self-management.

 Technical questions should be limited in number, pertain to the technical area in which qualification is being sought, and should not be the primary focus of the board’s assessment.
 Technically based scenarios and examples should be used to determine how well an individual can apply their technical knowledge into appropriate inspector actions.
-However, lengthy knowledge-based questioning used to determine if an individual can recall specific technical facts, should not be used.
+However, lengthy knowledge-based questioning that are used to determine if an individual can recall specific technical facts, should not be used.

 The board typically requires about 2 hours to complete its assessment, but the time may vary based on the individual board and the candidate.

 Board Recommendations.
-The board will document the results of its assessment in writing to the regional administrator or office each time the board examines an individual.
+The board will document the results of its assessment in writing to the regional administrator or office director each time the board examines an individual.

 If the board’s assessment of the individual is favorable, the board will recommend granting the Full Inspector Qualification.
 Any areas where additional review was required (look-up items) must be completed by the individual and verified by an assigned member of the board before forwarding the recommendation to the regional administrator or office director.